Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Evaluation of the Kaplan LSAT Coursework

-One Kaplan’s video lectures
+One of Kaplan’s video lectures

 Each core session includes video lessons, assessments, and practice problem sets, among other coursework.
 In my opinion, this structure is highly effective.